-- 1.1 An estimation of the Uncertainty of Measurement (UM) shall be calculated for the calibration (Certification) of Breath Alcohol measuring instruments certified through the calibration process and utilized for evidential purposes within The State of Idaho. - 1.2 The International Vocabulary of Metrology Basic and General Concepts and Associated Terms (VIM) defines calibration as the operation that, under specified conditions, in a first step, establishes a relation between the quantity values with measurement uncertainties provided by measurement standards and corresponding indications with associated measurement uncertainties and, in a second step, uses this information to establish a relation for obtaining a measurement result from an indication.
+- 1.1 An estimation of the Uncertainty of Measurement (UM) shall be calculated for the calibration (Certification) of Breath Alcohol measuring instruments that are being utilized for evidential purposes and certified, by ISPFS, through the calibration process within the State of Idaho.
+The uncertainty of measurement applies to the 'calibration process' of the instruments and does not represent the uncertainty of measurement for the instrument as it pertains to evidential breath testing results. - The International Vocabulary of Metrology Basic and General Concepts and 1.2 Associated Terms (VIM) defines calibration as the operation that, under specified conditions, in a first step, establishes a relation between the quantity values with measurement uncertainties provided by measurement standards and corresponding indications with associated measurement uncertainties and, in a second step, uses this information to establish a relation for obtaining a measurement result from an indication.
 This is referred to as Calibration in the ISO/IEC community - 1.3 The UM is an expression of the confidence or certainty associated with a measurement.
 The UM expressed through this protocol is associated with the calibration process of the breath testing instruments within the Idaho State Police Forensic Services (ISPFS). - 1.4 Uncertainty is not synonymous with error, inaccuracy, or bias.

-2.0 Uncertainty of Measurement Elements
+Uncertainty of Measurement Elements 2.0

-- 2.1 The measurand is the concentration of ethanol expressed in grams per 210 L (g/210L). - 2.2 Traceability is established through the use of reference materials obtained from sources that are certified to the ISO/IEC 17025 / ISO 17034 (or equivalent) standard, and equipment calibrated by 17025 accredited providers. - 2.3 Uncertainty elements are provided from each measurement instrument being calibrated.
+- 2.1 The measurand is the concentration of ethanol expressed in grams per 210 L (g/210L). - 2.2 Traceability is established through the use of reference materials obtained from sources that are certified to the ISO/IEC 17025 / ISO 17034 (or equivalent) standard, and equipment calibrated by 17025 accredited providers.